prokopchukdim/notParx/README.md

 - [Acknowledgments](#acknowledgments)
 ## Overview

-**NotParx** is a comprehensive solution designed to enhance the functionality of [ParkPrescriptions.ca](https://www.parkprescriptions.ca/) developed at the request of PaRx as part of the CSCC01 course at UTSC (Introduction to Software Engineering).
+**NotParx** is a prescription platform designed to enhance the functionality of [ParkPrescriptions.ca](https://www.parkprescriptions.ca/) and developed at the request of PaRx as part of the CSCC01 course at UTSC (Introduction to Software Engineering).
 This project interfaces with 10 Canadian medical databases in real-time, allowing healthcare professionals to issue park prescriptions efficiently.
 The platform is built with scalability, availability, and ease of use in mind, offering a seamless experience for both administrators and users.

 ### Purpose